tdwg/bdq/tg2/_review/docs/terms/bdqtest/index.md

 #### Description

-Count the number of VALIDATION_COORDINATEUNCERTAINTY_INRANGE in a record set that are COMPLIANT
+Count the number of VALIDATION_COORDINATEUNCERTAINTY_INRANGE in a record set that are COMPLIANT.

 #### Specification